-Last season’s engagements included Hydrogen Jukebox, Così fan tutte, and Die Fledermaus with Nashville Opera; Don Pasquale for Intermountain Opera Bozeman; and Faure’s Penelope for Philharmonia Northwest.
+Recent engagements include Hydrogen Jukebox, Così fan tutte, and Die Fledermaus with Nashville Opera; Don Pasquale for Intermountain Opera Bozeman; and Faure’s Penelope for Philharmonia Northwest.
+For his New York City and Lincoln Center début, Williamson also lead New York City Opera orchestra in a production of Florencia en el Amazonas to which the critics at The New York Time raved “Dean Williamson drew colorful, shimmering playing from the City Opera orchestra.”
 Additionally, he was honored with a nomination for the 2015 Emmy Awards for the televised broadcast of the production of Le comte Ory that he conducted for Des Moines Metro Opera.

 Williamson also worked with the Caramoor Festival, Central City Opera, Santa Fe Opera, Blossom Festival, Banff Festival, Colorado Arts Festival, Northwest Chamber Orchestra, Opera Idaho, Bellevue Philharmonic, and has served as Guest Faculty for the University of Washington and New York University.
 Mr. Williamson also performed throughout the United States, Canada, and Europe as accompanist with some of the world’s leading singers in such venues as Weill Recital Hall, the Wieniawski Society, and at Merkin Hall.